 Additionally evidence by assessment of each facility, equipment or procedure through observations and discussions to determine compliance with requirements and documentation plus implementation assists to establish compliance with mandatory obligations.

-If non conformities are found, look for facts to establish proof and make a formal record (checklist notes, photos etc.).
+If non conformities are found, look for facts to establish proof and make a formal record (copy of relevant document, checklist notes, photos etc.).

-Exercise discretion when making observations in the workplace (Don’t interview while in their work).
+Exercise discretion when making observations in the workplace.
 The presence of an auditor (often accompanied by a senior person within the organization) can have a disrupting impact on the workflow in what may be a potentially hazardous environment.
 Take care to ensure the presence of the auditor does not create an abnormal situation that could lead to errors or omissions being made by those being observed.
 Do not do anything that could disrupt the workflow, or refocus staff away from their primary tasks.

 Where appropriate, watch as technical processes are performed, and observe the work practices of those involved.
 Observe the facilities and equipment that are being used, the work instructions provided, and the working environment.
 Talk to the people in the workplace.
 Establish how many people are involved, and if they have duties other than those they perform in support of aerodrome operations.

 Identify reporting actions for identified or perceived problems.
-What is the actual documentation process and does it conform to the required process.
+Also identify what the actual documentation process is and whether it conforms to the required process.
 If deficiencies are seen, discuss them with the management representatives away from the workplace.

 Make use of the checklists developed for the audit to structure and record the observations.